jaydenlin/node-async-require-loader/README.md

 ###### Step 2.
 Write down your own the preParser in webpack.config.js

-The fetched contents will be passed to the preParser you write (in this example, it will be `anyNameYouWant`) before webpack compile it.
+The fetched contents will be passed to the preParser you write (in this example, it will be `anyNameYouWant`) before webpack compiles it.

 `webpack.config.js`
 ```js